NixOS/rfcs/rfcs/0127-issues-warnings.md

 - ~~Should issues be a list or an attrset?~~·
   - ~~We are using a list for now, there is always the possibility to also allow attrsets in the future.~~
   - Current design uses an attribute set
 - Currently, many of the relevant nixpkgs configuration options can also be set impurely via environment variables.
-The `config.problemHandler` option does however not easily map to some environment variable.
+The `config.problems.handler` option does however not easily map to some environment variable.
   - When merging existing features into the problems system, existing environment variable will keep working in the future.
   - Maybe using less environment variables is all for the better?
   - We may always add specific environment variables for specific use cases where needed without having to expose the full expression power of the configuration options.